AMOLEDArekkusu/YouTube-Playlist-Link-Extractor/README.md

 # YouTube-Playlist-Link-Extractor
-YouTube Playlist Link Extractor

 A simple Python GUI application that allows you to extract all video URLs from a YouTube playlist.
 You can choose to format the links as standard URLs (watch?v=) or embed URLs (/embed/) and save the output to either a Text file (.txt) or a CSV file (.csv).

-Features
+**Features**

-GUI Interface: Easy-to-use graphical interface built with Tkinter.
+.GUI Interface: Easy-to-use graphical interface built with Tkinter.

-Playlist Extraction: extract all videos from a public or unlisted YouTube playlist.
+.Playlist Extraction: extract all videos from a public or unlisted YouTube playlist.

-Single Video Support: Works with single video links as well.
+.Single Video Support: Works with single video links as well.

-Link Formatting: Choose between Standard (https://www.youtube.com/watch?v=ID) or Embed (https://www.youtube.com/embed/ID) formats.
+.Link Formatting: Choose between Standard (https://www.youtube.com/watch?v=ID) or Embed (https://www.youtube.com/embed/ID) formats.

-Export Options: Save your list as a simple Text file or an Excel-compatible CSV file (UTF-8 with BOM support).
+.Export Options: Save your list as a simple Text file or an Excel-compatible CSV file (UTF-8 with BOM support).

-Threaded Processing: The interface remains responsive while fetching data.
+.Threaded Processing: The interface remains responsive while fetching data.

-Prerequisites
+**Prerequisites**

-Python 3.6+: Make sure Python is installed on your system.
+.Python 3.6+: Make sure Python is installed on your system.

-Internet Connection: Required to fetch playlist data from YouTube.
+.Internet Connection: Required to fetch playlist data from YouTube.

-Installation
+**Installation**

 Clone or Download this repository (or save the Youtubelist_extractor.py file).